GSA/search.digitalgov.gov/_posts/2015-08-24-monthly-reports.md

 Data are shown for the present month-to-date by default.
 You can change the time period by selecting a different month or year and re-generating the report.

+You can also toggle between filtered and unfiltered views of the data by clicking on the filter icon (<i class="icon-filter"></i>) in the top navigation bar.
+The filtered data represent our best effort to show you real searches performed by your site's visitors.
+The unfiltered data include nearly all searches and clicks.
+Only known spiders (such as Bingbot and Googlebot) are excluded.

 Data are available in the Admin Center from August 2014.

 ## Monthly Usage Stats